Data Controller – Somerset Council – ICO Registration Z5957592

 Data Protection Officer Contact – email@example.com

-- Identifying information (such as name, address, contact details, date of birth, family information, unique identification number (e.g. NHS Number).
+- identifying information – such as name, address, contact details, date of birth, family information, and unique identification number for example NHS Number

 Purposes for processing

 We use your personal information to:

 - understand the nature of your enquiry and provide information and advice about services which you are requesting or that we feel may be of benefit

 - deliver or enable the delivery of our services

 Legal basis for processing

 We rely on the following provisions of the General Data Protection Regulation (GDPR) as the lawful bases for processing your personal data:

 Somerset Council carries out a number of tasks across all services in the public interest or in the exercise of official authority vested in us and, in some cases, it is necessary to process your personal data in order to undertake such tasks.
 The Contact Centre works across the whole council, providing a ‘front door’ for all services.
 All data processed by the Contact Centre in relation to our wider services will be processed in accordance with the relevant privacy notices.